替莫唑胺

 摘要

-Temozolomide (TMZ) resistance remains the major obstacle in the treatment of glioblastoma (GBM).
+Abstract Background Temozolomide (TMZ) resistance remains the major obstacle in the treatment of glioblastoma (GBM).
 We previously found that the super-enhancer (SE) complex is involved in the regulation of genes related to tumor biology, but its mechanisms in mediating TMZ resistance in GBM remain poorly characterized.
-Comprehensive in vitro and in vivo functional experiments were conducted using patient-derived cells (PDCs), patient-derived organoids, and PDCs xenograft models.
+Methods Comprehensive in vitro and in vivo functional experiments were conducted using patient-derived cells (PDCs), patient-derived organoids, and PDCs xenograft models.
 Cleavage Under Targets and Tagmentation, chromatin immunoprecipitation, co-immunoprecipitation, mass spectrometry, protein fragment complementation assay, dual-luciferase reporter assay, fluorescence polarization assay, and surface plasmon resonance assay were employed to unravel the molecular mechanisms.
-We found that SOX2 is significantly upregulated in TMZ-resistant PDCs and associated with the poor prognosis of recurrent GBM patients.
+Results We found that SOX2 is significantly upregulated in TMZ-resistant PDCs and associated with the poor prognosis of recurrent GBM patients.
 Moreover, inhibition of SOX2 enhanced TMZ-induced apoptosis and DNA damage response, thereby promoting TMZ chemosensitivity.
 Mechanically, we identified PDGFB as a novel SE-associated oncogene mediated by SOX2.
 SE complex SOX2 and HDAC1 were recruited together to the SE region of PDGFB, synergistically triggering the PDGFB-MAPK/PI3K signaling axis and ultimately promoting TMZ resistance.
 Notably, virtual screening targeting the critical interaction domain between SOX2 and HDAC1 identified the FDA-approved drug fluvastatin as a potent SOX2 inhibitor that effectively sensitizes GBM cells to TMZ.
-Targeting the SE complex enhances TMZ chemosensitivity in GBM, providing a promising therapeutic avenue to overcome drug resistance and improve clinical outcomes.
+Conclusions Targeting the SE complex enhances TMZ chemosensitivity in GBM, providing a promising therapeutic avenue to overcome drug resistance and improve clinical outcomes.

 科研通智能强力驱动